MVP Tool - CUSTOM ATI WINPE BUILDER

-This tool can be run on any 32-bit or 64-bit system that is using Windows 7, 8, 8.1 or 10, as longs as there is a compatible version of Acronis True Image Home (2018/2017/2016) installed on it already, and a pre-existing installation of the Windows ADK (5.x, 6.x or 10.x).
+This tool can be run on any 32-bit or 64-bit system that is using Windows Operating System 7, 8, 8.1 or 10, as longs as there are compatible versions of Acronis products already installed on it.

-Whether using this tool to build 32-bit or 64-bit customized WinPE Acronis Bootable Rescue Media, the resulting media can also be booted in legacy mode for ANY system (32-bit or 64-bit), where the bios supports legacy/CSM booting and/or UEFI mode for ANY system where the bios UEFI booting.
+Whether using this tool to build 32-bit or 64-bit customized WinPE Acronis Bootable Rescue Media, the resulting media can also be booted in legacy mode for ANY system (32-bit or 64-bit), where the bios supports legacy/CSM booting and/or UEFI mode for ANY system where the bios supports UEFI booting.

 WHY DO WE NEED IT?

-If you have a 32-bit only UEFI tablet or laptop that came with an eMMC flash hard drive, or any system that came with a PCIE NVME hard drive, you may have found that the current 32-bit/64-bit Linux Acronis Bootable Rescue Media and/or the default 64-bit WinPE Acronis Bootable Rescue Media won't detect your hard drive.
+If you have a 32-bit only UEFI tablet or laptop that came with an eMMC flash hard drive, or any system that came with a PCIE NVME hard drive, you may have found that 32-bit/64-bit Linux Acronis Bootable Rescue Media and/or the default 64-bit WinPE Acronis Bootable Rescue Media won't detect your hard drive.
 This is because the manufacturer has set the bios SATA mode to RAID and/or:

-03) Driver injection is now built into the tool and additional drivers can seamlessly be added "on-the-fly".
-By default, we provide the latest Intel Rapid Storage Technology (IRST) drivers (if you choose to run the driver injection option) so that anyone using the latest NVME PCIE hard drives can create media that will support it out of the box - even if the manufacturer has set the SATA mode to RAID in the bios.
-(Note: if your system has a custom RAID controller such as LSI or Rocket-RAID, you may still need to add those drivers into the driver folder before running the tool)
+02) Driver injection is now built into the MVP tool and additional drivers can seamlessly be added "on-the-fly".
+By default, we already provide the latest Intel Rapid Storage Technology (IRST) drivers (if you choose to run the driver injection option) so that anyone using the latest NVME PCIE hard drives can create media that will support it out of the box - even if the manufacturer has set the SATA mode to RAID in the bios.
+(Note: if your system has a custom RAID controller such as LSI or Rocket-RAID, you may still need to add those drivers into the driver folder before running the tool).